-To achieve the County’s vision, Watry Design is designing a 1,022 stall structure that will provide a welcoming gateway to the new campus, featuring a gathering space with direct connection to a pedestrian promenade.
-The ground level will offer three pedestrian access points to connect users to the surrounding area.
-A metal screen facade will provide an open, airy feel while maintaining natural ventilation.
-The garage will support County agencies, judicial facilities, jury parking, County employees, the general public and visitors to downtown Redwood City.
+To achieve the County’s vision, Watry Design designed a 1,022 stall structure that provides a welcoming gateway to the new campus, featuring a gathering space with direct connection to a pedestrian promenade.
+The ground level offers three pedestrian access points to connect users to the surrounding area.
+A metal screen facade provides an open, airy feel while maintaining natural ventilation.
+The garage supports County agencies, judicial facilities, jury parking, County employees, the general public and visitors to downtown Redwood City.

-Should parking demand decrease in the future, the ground floor is being designed with increased floor-to-floor heights compatible with human uses.
-The structure will also utilize an express ramp instead of a park on ramp, which preserves the full footprint of the ground floor for alternative use.
+Should parking demand decrease in the future, the ground floor was designed with increased floor-to-floor heights compatible with human uses.
+The structure also utilizes an express ramp instead of a park on ramp, which preserves the full footprint of the ground floor for alternative use.

-The parking structure will include a PV array and 61 EV charging stations.
-Energy usage from the charging stations will be offset by photovoltaic panels on the top level.
-The facility will also feature dynamic signage to aid users searching for a parking space, pay-on-foot stations and bicycle amenities.
+The parking structure includes 61 EV charging stations and a 1,350 panel PV system with annual production of around 900,000 kilowat hours.
+The facility also features dynamic signage to aid users searching for a parking space, pay-on-foot stations and bicycle amenities.